 - 1. Al Baraka Philanthropic Programme: covering the promotion and funding of a broad spectrum of activities including the arts, literature and culture, scholarly and literary works, and activities aimed at aiding people with special needs and facilitating them in their own efforts through vocational training. - 2.
 Al Baraka Economic Opportunities & Social Investments Programme: covering community development including financing and investments in projects supporting affordable housing and a spectrum of healthcare and related activities, micro, small and medium-sized enterprises, local and other industries. - 3.
-Al Baraka Qard-Hassan Programme: covering benevolent loans extended on a charitable or goodwill basis. - Al Baraka Time Commitment Programme: ABG subsidiaries commit a certain number of hours of their officers' time to social and educational contributions to the local community.
+Al Baraka Qard-Hassan Programme: covering benevolent loans extended on a charitable or goodwill basis. - 4.
+Al Baraka Time Commitment Programme: ABG subsidiaries commit a certain number of hours of their officers' time to social and educational contributions to the local community.

 The Group's target is to make all its businesses sustainable and socially responsible.
 As far as possible, we measure our progress.
 However, in some areas we are still developing the right tools to do so.
-Based on the existing measurement tools, the Group's overall Sustainability and Social Responsibility Programme contributed US\$4,775 million in 2017 to communities in financing and donation.
+Based on the existing measurement tools, the Group's overall Sustainability and Social Responsibility Programme contributed US\$ 3 billion in 2018 to communities (primarily with the financing operations).